fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/tutorials/export_dashboard_mail.md

 ## Let's export!

-It is to time export your chart.
-First, let's define `type` to PDF (default type is `PNG`) and export the chart:
+It is time to export your chart.
+First, let's define `type` to PDF (default type is `PNG`) and then export the chart:

 ```JavaScript
 // provide the export config